kisswiki/kisswiki/src/00other/tmux.md

         [ "$(tmux ls -F '#{start_time}')" -gt "$(($(date +%s)-10))" ]
 }
 ```

+`:kill-session` and starting tmux will not make continuum start.

 I was restarting server for debug purposes with `systemctl --user restart tmux.service` and saw in `journalctl --user -xe` that default tmux session is started.